 A common case where this may happen is when the operator policy dictates to start the route optimization procedures when the SIP ACK request, corresponding to the session setup, is received at the TRIM+ AS (i.e. just after finishing the session establishment).
 In this case, both TRIM+ ASs start route optimization synchronously, thus creating a possibility for parallel UPDATE rejection that would increase the signaling overhead and delay the optimization process.
 To deal with this specific situation, in the design of TRIM+ we include a set of recommendations related with the initiation of route optimization procedures.
 In particular, the TRIM+ AS in the originating side of the session can start the route optimization procedures right after sending the SIP ACK request towards the terminating side.
 When the TRIM+ AS located in the terminating side receives this ACK request, it starts a timer with a value randomly chosen between 0 and T seconds.
 When this timer expires, the terminating AS can start the route optimization procedures.
-This behavior aims at preventing both ends from synchronously beginning the execution of the optimization mechanisms.
-It is important to note that this is a recommendation to avoid unnecessary overhead and delays caused by coincident route optimization procedures.
-Nevertheless, TRIM+ does not dictate particular values for T (operators are free to set specific values for T in their own policies if they decide to follow this recommendation).
+This recommendation aims at preventing both ends from synchronously beginning the execution of the optimization mechanisms.
+Values of T can be chosen by operators according to their own policies